The Most Haunted Roads to take a Road Trip through in America (States P-W)

 The Tunnel Green in Wheeling was a tunnel built by the railway back in the mid to late 1800s, right under a small Hempfield Cemetery where many bodies were never removed for the construction.
 Being such an old structure that’s still used today should definitely harbor a lot of history, indeed it seems to be home to of many souls that seem to haunt this location.
 There have been many accounts of people seeing spooky things within the tunnel, apparitions that move about, strange noises, voices and other murderous accounts have happened here.

 Boy Scout Lane - photo from Craig M. Groshek / Cgros841 (Wikipedia)

 The way the story goes is that a group of Boy Scouts, back in the 50s, went for a campout in this area.
 They got their camp all set up and when it was time to go to bed they peacefully went to sleep in their tents amid the tall trees lining the road before their troop leader murdered them in the night.
 People who go down the road say that those boy scouts still haunt this area today, sometimes appearing amongst the trees covered in blood.
 Nowadays the land around the road is privately owned, so you’re unable to go search for the boy’s spirits, but you still may see something from the road.

 Atlantic City, WY - photo by Jennie Hutchinson - source: WindRiver.org

 If you’re looking for a ghost town on your haunted road trip adventure, you can do no better than the old Cowboy Country western gold mining town of Atlantic City.
 Established in 1868 during a gold mining boom in dangerous Indian Territory, and with a population of about 37 (2010 census), there’s plenty of history and hardly anyone around which makes it a prime location for potential haunting activity.
-The most common hauntings in Atlantic City are ones that are unexplained entities with human forms.
+It's said the most common haunting in Atlantic City are the ones of unexplained entities with human forms.